imadlallali/imadlallali/README.md

 ## Hi there 👋 I'm [Imad Lallali](https://linkedin.com/in/imadlallali)

 I'm currently exploring the world of web design & development with a focus on modern front-end technologies.
-I’m passionate about building sleek, efficient, and dynamic user interfaces.
+I’m passionate about web development, DevOps, and software architecture, with a curiosity for best practices like TDD, DDD, and clean architecture..
 My main tech stack includes:

 * React | Javascript | Tailwind CSS | Shadcn | Framer Motion